girwarkishor/webfundamentals/src/content/en/updates/posts/2016/02/chrome-49-deprecations.markdown

 **New**: `track[i]`

-## Prefixed Version of Mouvement Events Removed
+## Prefixed Version of Movement Events Removed

 **TL;DR**: The prefixed events `MouseEvent.webkitMovementX` and `MouseEvent.webkitMovementY` have been removed.